corsairmarks/leader_trait_randomisation_enhancement/mod/README.md

     * Unity generation traits are now based on species (normal/machine/hive) rather than authority - that was previously required because of empire-specific job boosts before the Unity rework
 * 5.0.1 Remove event trigger from `on_debris_scavenged_and_researched` - it doesn't have a reference to the science vessel that interacted with the debris
 * 5.1.0 Add a compatibility trigger for other mods to check whether this one is active
+* 5.2.0 Match criteria for randomizing Trait: Iron Fist with the requirements on the trait itself (no gestalts; must allow slavery or have a percent-enslaved modifier or have at least one enslaved species)

 ## Source Code